1.1 We are committed to safeguarding the privacy of our website visitors and in this policy, we explain how we will handle your personal data.

 11.2 We are registered in England and Wales under registration number Reg no: 4487557 and our registered office is at Unit 1, Industrial Quarter, Bath Business Park, Foxcote Avenue, Bath, BA2 8SF.

 11.3 Our principal place of business is at Unit 1, Industrial Quarter, Bath Business Park, Foxcote Avenue, Bath, BA2 8SF.
+We also operate an office at Unit 13b/c Church farm Business park, Corston, BA2 9AP.

 11.4 You can contact us: